boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 - Specify a means to export the order and the number of occurences of a given extension header.
 - Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IANA-EH}}.
 - Specify whether the exported values match the full enclosed values or only up to a limit imposed by hardware or software (e.g., {{Section 1.1 of ?RFC8883}}).
+- Specify how to report the length of IPv6 extension headers.

 {{sec-eh}} addresses these issues.